krupa-Gadhiya/hello-world/README.md

 Hi,

 I like to live in canada.
-Canada is the safest country in the world!!!
+Canada is the safest country in the world!!!!!